jmgirard/jmgirard/README.md

 *Lab Website:* https://affcom.ku.edu

-I am also Co-Founder of [SMaRT Workshops](https://smart-workshops.com), which provides online training workshops for statistics, methods, and research training as well as Principal Scientist at [Fluid Concepts Research](https://fluidconcepts.ai).
+I am also Co-Founder of [SMaRT Workshops](https://smart-workshops.com), which provides online training workshops for statistics, methods, and research training as well as Principal Scientist at [Fluid Concepts Research](https://fluidconcepts.ai), an AI data lab focused on Human--AI Interaction.

 ## Statistics Software:
 - [ackwards][ackwards] - A stable R package for hierarchical structure (bass-ackwards) analysis.